milanaryal/milanaryal.github.io/_posts/2010/2010-05-03-tips-for-starting-a-side-business-while-working-full-time.md

 date: 2010-05-03T23:09:18+05:45
 ---

-<p class="lead">It may be tempting to continue to spend money because it’s regularly coming in, but once you’re no longer an employee, you won’t have that income</p>
+> It may be tempting to continue to spend money because it's regularly coming in, but once you're no longer an employee, you won't have that income

 If you're thinking about entrepreneurship, you've probably heard that you should start your business before you quit your day job.